Tillerson: US won't set preconditions for North Korea talks

 - Tillerson said that the previous position that North Korea would have to give up its weapons wasn't workable, and that President Donald Trump agrees

-Washington (CNN)Secretary of State Rex Tillerson said the US is ready to talk with North Korea without preconditions.
+Washington (CNN)Secretary of State Rex Tillerson said the US is ready to talk with North Korea without preconditions, in comments that appeared to signal a shift in State Department policy.

 "We've said from the diplomatic side, we're ready to talk anytime North Korea would like to talk," Tillerson said at the Atlantic Council in Washington on Tuesday, in what amounted to a direct public invitation for North Korea to put aside an escalating cycle of tests and taunts and engage in diplomacy.